guettli/programming-guidelines/README.md

 don't have this problem.
 If you don't have this problem, then don't use technology which was invented to solve this issue :-)

-Related part of the [Google Codereview Guidelines "Functionality"](https://google.github.io/eng-practices/review/reviewer/looking-for.html#functionality)
+The related part of the [Google Codereview Guidelines "Functionality"](https://google.github.io/eng-practices/review/reviewer/looking-for.html#functionality)

 ### Don't waste time doing it "generic and reusable" if you don't need to

 If you are doing some kind of software project for the first time, then focus on getting it done.
-Don't waste time to do it perfect, reusable, fast or portable.
+Don't waste time to do it perfectly, reusable, fast, or portable.
 You don't know the needs of the future today.
 One main
 goal: Try to make your code easy to understand without comments and make the customer happy.
-First get the basics working, then tests and CI, then listen to the new needs, wishes and dreams of your customers.
+First, get the basics working, then tests and CI, then listen to the new needs, wishes, and dreams of your customers.

-Example: If you are developing web or server applications, don't waste time for making your code working on Linux and MS-Windows.
+Example: If you are developing web or server applications, don't waste time making your code working on Linux and MS-Windows.
 Focus on one platform.

 See [Minimum viable